Brandon Lowe Player Props: Rays vs. Marlins

 Brandon Lowe At The Plate

-- In 18 games this year (28.1%), Lowe has picked up an RBI, and in 11 of those games (17.2%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Lowe has had at least one RBI in 29.2% of his games this season (19 of 65), with two or more RBI 11 times (16.9%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 20 of 64 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.